philipbutland/health-admin-client/Health Admin Client README.md

 ## Description

-​Platform displaying music festivals and information about them​
+​Platform linking patients with doctors, and helping them make and change appointments

 ## Features